6 Ways to Stay Healthy This Summer

 If any of your summer plans revolve around these activities, here are 6 ways you can ensure you stay healthy.

-Families and friends love to have a good barbeque during the summer, but instead of the traditional staples, broaden your palette a little.
+Families and friends love a good BBQ during the summer.
+But instead of the traditional staples, broaden the palette a little.

 These portions of tasty protein are much healthier than hamburgers or hot dogs, and they leave you feeling fuller longer.
 For some tasty and healthy recipe grilling ideas, check out these healthy ideas from our friends over at Cooking Light magazine.